Towards Generalist Foundation Model for Radiology by Leveraging Web-scale 2D&3D Medical Data: Introduction

-\item {\bf Lack of general architecture formulation:} in the literature of AI4Medicine, various clinical tasks have largely been tackled by following a divide-and-conquer paradigm, {\em i.e.}, different architectures are designed for the problem of interest, like diagnosis~\cite{zhang2023knowledge, tiu2022expert} or segmentation~\cite{isensee2018nnu,chen2021transunet}.
+in the literature of AI4Medicine, various clinical tasks have largely been tackled by following a divide-and-conquer paradigm, {\em i.e.}, different architectures are designed for the problem of interest, like diagnosis~\cite{tiu2022expert, zhang2023knowledge} or

+report generation~\cite{monshi2020deep, yu2023evaluating}.
 In contrast, developing a medical foundation model requires one general architecture that is capable of tackling a wide spectrum of clinical tasks, by fusing information from a mixture of different modalities;

 \item {\bf Lack of effective benchmark to monitor progress:} benchmarking the models' clinical knowledge predominantly relies on task-specific datasets with a limited number of testing cases.
-A large-scale, complex benchmark is yet to be established, to comprehensively measure the progress of the development on medical foundation model across a diverse range of clinical tasks. \end{itemize}
+An high-quality benchmark is yet to be established, to comprehensively measure the progress of the development on medical foundation model across a wide range of clinical tasks. \end{itemize}

-Considering the above-mentioned challenges, we take a preliminary, yet realistic step toward developing a generalist medical foundation model, by concentrating on radiology, which has shown to play a vital role in clinical scenarios, for example, disease diagnosis, treatment planning, and monitoring patient progression.
-Specifically, we present our progress towards such a \textbf{Rad}iology \textbf{F}oundation \textbf{M}odel~(\textbf{RadFM}), that aims to tackle a wide spectrum of clinical radiology tasks, by learning from corresponding medical scans, for example, X-ray, CT, MRI, and well-structured reports, with the same set of model weights.
+Considering the above-mentioned challenges, in this paper, we take a preliminary, yet realistic step toward developing a generalist medical foundation model for radiology, which has shown to play a vital role in clinical scenarios, for example, disease diagnosis, treatment planning, and monitoring patient progression.
+Specifically, we present our progress towards building a \textbf{Rad}iology \textbf{F}oundation \textbf{M}odel~(\textbf{RadFM}), that aims to tackle a wide spectrum of clinical radiology tasks, by learning from medical scans (X-ray, CT, MRI, PET, {\em etc.}) and corresponding text description/reports.